 Fanfare wrote that “his playing is full of life and sparkle… ” with a “mastery of Chopin’s idiom… in fingerwork that floats featherlike over the keys in the fast-paced preludes, giving the impression of complete effortlessness and in an emotional responsiveness to the poetics of the slow pieces that is quite touching.”

-After the concert, please join us for a Meet the Artist reception and exhibit opening featuring the artwork of Donna Edmonds, watercolorist, and Cheri Lee Anderton-Yarnell, potter, at the Red Brick Gallery and Gift Shop on Main Street, Foxburg.
+After the concert, please join us to meet this most interesting and talented young artist at a reception and exhibit opening at the Red Brick Gallery and Gift Shop on Main Street, Foxburg, featuring the artwork of Donna Edmonds, watercolorist; Cheri Lee Anderton-Yarnell, potter; and Glenn Thompson, photographer.

 Tickets are Adults $25, ARCA Members $20 and Students $5.
 You may reserve tickets by calling 724-659-3153 or may purchase tickets online here.

 Just an hour and half north of Pittsburgh, Lincoln Hall’s intimate acoustics provide a truly inspired environment to enjoy chamber music and pianists performing on its 7 foot Steinway.
 Built in 1909, the stage’s backdrop is an original hand-painted canvas of an actual scene downstream on the Allegheny River.
 Lincoln Hall has a capacity audience of 120 and is located on the second floor of the Foxburg Free Library.